Semiarundinaria - Noble Bamboo: Planting and Growing

 Bamboos are resistant to most diseases and parasites.
 However, they can become vulnerable when weakened by excess water or a lack of nutrients.

-When the weather is hot and humid, bamboos grown in pots are sometimes prone to attacks by mealybugs which feed on the sap and leave farinose or cottony white clusters on the plant.
-The leaves turn yellow and fall off, which can lead to the death of the plant in severe infestations.
-Spraying a mixture of vegetable oil (rapeseed or olive oil), 90° alcohol and black soap can suffocate them.
+When the weather is hot and humid, bamboos grown in pots are sometimes prone to attacks by mealybugs, which feed on the sap and leave white, farinose or cottony clusters on the plant.
+The leaves turn yellow and then fall off, which can lead to the death of the plant in severe infestations.
+Spraying a mixture of vegetable oil (rapeseed or olive oil), 90° alcohol, and black soap can suffocate them.

-Red spider mites can also cause yellowing and drying of potted bamboo leaves, which eventually fall off.
+Red spider mites can also cause yellowing and drying of the leaves of potted bamboos, which eventually fall off.
 In this case, there are various eco-friendly solutions presented in the advice sheet Red Spider Mite: Identification and Treatment.

 → Want to learn more about bamboo diseases and parasites?
 Read our advice sheet Bamboo Diseases and Parasites